-The emotional things you go through with a chronic illness can be even harder then the physical symptoms…
+The emotional things you go through with a chronic illness can be even harder than the physical symptoms…

 The other day I cried for hours.
 I felt so horrible about myself.
 I just wanted everything to stop.
 I almost wanted to curl up in a ball and die.
 Sometimes I feel like I don’t have any more energy to keep fighting.
-Like there’s so many what ifs.
+Like there are so many what-ifs.
 I can’t think like that, but it’s so hard.
 I don’t know if I’ll ever get better.
-Why fight if I’m going to be sick for life or die anyways?
+Why fight if I’m going to be sick for life or die anyway?

 The other day I watched RENT with my mom.
 I love the story and lyrics in that musical.
 It’s about the AIDS epidemic which is very similar to the Lyme epidemic.
 If you haven’t watched it you should.
 My mom and I cried the whole movie.
 It felt good seeing a story similar to ours.
 Often we see Cancer on TV or in movies.
 Most of the time Cancer is a different experience, at least from what I’ve seen.